 The Cleburne track crossed several more creeks past Sycamore Creek.
 Just as with Sycamore Creek, bridges had to be built.
 Now, of course, all that track, all those bridges are gone.

 A half-mile south of where the International & Great Northern track crossed Wichita Street and the interurban track, the interurban track crossed an unnamed tributary of Village Creek.
-Paul Valentine, who told me that he remembered seeing years ago what apparently had once been a rail roadbed along Wichita Street, poked around in the brush at that creek and found the concrete piers of the interurban bridge.
-The piers have been hunkering there since 1931 as the world passed by on Wichita Street seventy-five feet away.
+Paul Valentine, who told me that he remembered seeing years ago what apparently had once been a rail roadbed along Wichita Street, poked around in the brush at that creek and found the concrete foundations of the interurban bridge.
+The foundations have been hunkering there since 1931 as the world passed by on Wichita Street seventy-five feet away.

-Before I went out to see this archeological discovery I studied a 1952 aerial photo and saw that there might have been an interurban bridge over another creek 1.3 miles north of the piers that Paul found.
+Before I went out to see this archeological discovery I studied a 1952 aerial photo and saw that there might have been an interurban bridge over another creek 1.3 miles north of the foundations that Paul found.

 The north bridge was near today’s Valley Forge Trail.
 The interurban’s right-of-way along Wichita Street was about 150 feet wide.
 Much of that right-of-way has been developed or overgrown with brush, but open right-of-way still exists between Wichita Court and Joel East Road.
 In this aerial photo you can see a row of trees along the western edge of the right-of-way.
 The interurban track ran about midway between Wichita Street and that row of trees.
 The overhead power lines that today run along the right-of-way are to the west of the interurban roadbed.